-The remaining homes will be delivered through small sites and windfall/infill.
+The remaining homes will be delivered through completed development, extant planning permissions, small sites, unconsented allocations from the Swanage Local Plan and windfall.

 The plan considers:

 - green infrastructure, including the impact of new homes on protected habitats; - transport improvements, particularly alternatives to using a car; - education provision; and - health and social care, including capacity of GP surgeries and the Wareham community health hub.